ShivraniAJ/ShivraniAJ/README.md

 [![MasterHead](https://camo.githubusercontent.com/48ec00ed4c84e771db4a1db90b56352923a8d644452a32b434d68e97006c9337/68747470733a2f2f63686b736b696c6c732e636f6d2f77702d636f6e74656e742f75706c6f6164732f323032302f30342f504e432d416e696d617465642d42616e6e6572732e676966)](https://ShivraniAJ.io)

 <h1 align="center">Hey 👋, I'm Shivrani</h1>
-<h3 align="center">I'm a passionate Web Developer from India.</h3>
+<h3 align="center">I'm a passionate Software Developer from India.</h3>
-<p> I am a web developer and software development engineer.
+<p> I am a software development engineer.
 I am pursuing my integrated post-graduation in information technology at the Indian Institute of Information Technology and Management, Gwalior, India.  </p>
 <p>I must tell you, as a web developer, the more I use a piece of code, the more confident and familiar I become with it, which in turn speeds up my development time!</p>
 <br>
 <br>